 Each standard must be considered in conjunction with the other requirements.
 The interaction can be complex and contradictory, especially in applying VRA protections to avoid diluting minority voting strength and adhering to the Shaw standard that race cannot be the predominant factor in redistricting.
 After the 2000 round of redistricting, the Supreme Court chose not to revisit its 1990s decisions on how to apply VRA and Shaw standards simultaneously.
-However, in considering any redistricting plan, the state must determine how to navigate what the 5th U.S. Circuit Court of Appeals has called the "difficult passage through the Scylla of the Voting Rights Act and the Charybdis of Shaw."
+However, reopening the redistricting question may force the Legislature to decide how to navigate what the 5th U.S. Circuit Court of Appeals called the "difficult passage through the Scylla of the Voting Rights Act and the Charybdis of Shaw."
 (Chen v.
 City of Houston, 206 F.3d 502 (5th Cir.
 2000)).